-Did you know that more than 50% of your home’s energy costs are for your heating and cooling?
-This is the reason why it’s critical to secure an energy-efficient HVAC system.
+Did you know that more than one-half of your home’s energy costs are for your heating and cooling?
+This is why it’s critical to have an energy-efficient HVAC system.

 Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system calculates how effective your furnace is at natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.
+This rating system measures how effective your furnace is at turning natural gas into heat.
+An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would substantially decrease emissions, save money and stimulate sustainability.
+In 2022, President Biden revealed new energy-efficiency standards for residential gas furnaces that would substantially reduce emissions, save consumers money and stimulate sustainability.

-With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
-Currently, not much, as the proposed rule wouldn’t go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+So what does all of this mean for your existing furnace in 2023?
+As of now, not much, as the proposed rule will not go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 Guide to Condensing Furnaces